TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.etree.elementtree.rst

 ^^^^^^^

 Here's an example that demonstrates some of the XPath capabilities of the module.
-We'll be using the ``countrydata`` XML document from the :ref:`Parsing XML <elementtree-parsing-xml>` section::
+We'll be using the ``countrydata`` XML document kutoka the :ref:`Parsing XML <elementtree-parsing-xml>` section::

-   import xml.etree.ElementTree as ET
+   agiza xml.etree.ElementTree as ET

-   root = ET.fromstring(countrydata)
+   root = ET.kutokastring(countrydata)

    # Top-level elements
    root.findall(".")